-For more information about differentiating between enclave instances and the attestation mechanism, see Distinguishing between Running Enclave Instances.
+For more information about the enclave signature mechanism, see Distinguishing between Running Enclave Instances.

 Data Migration across Platforms

 Before the Intel SGX technology, the hardware platform was never part of the TCB for encrypting user data.
 This allowed the user to easily migrate their data, even if it was encrypted, from one platform to another.
 Now the CPU is used to help determine the enclave's sealing key.
 Therefore, migrating a user's data from one platform to the next now requires careful planning.